leswright1977/PySpectrometer2/README.md

 In /src you will find:

 * PySpectrometer2-Picam2-v1.0.py  (PySpectrometer for Raspberry Pi)
-* PySpectrometer2-USB-v1.0.py     (USB version of this program (This is for USB Cameras See end of Readme)
+* PySpectrometer2-USB-v1.0.py     (USB version of this program (This is for USB Cameras See end of Readme)).
 * specFunctions.py                (A library of functions including: Wavelength to RGB, SavGol filter from Scipy, Peak detect from peakutils, readcal and writecal.

 ## Dependencies

 Run: **sudo apt-get install python3-opencv**

+**Also note, this build is designed for Raspberry Pi OS Bullseye, and will only work with the new libcamera based python library (picamera2)**
+It will **not** work with older versions of Raspbery Pi OS.
+You **will** however be able to use PySpectrometer2-USB-v1.0.py with an external USB camera with other Operating Systems.

 To run the program, first make it executable by running: **chmod +x PySpectrometer2-Picam2-v1.0.py**